 Sometimes it’s better to sow directly

-With certain vegetables like lettuce, arugula, carrots and radishes, you’ll have better luck if you sow them directly into the garden.
-But for others that don’t mind being transplanted, you can start a few weeks earlier.
-The important point to consider is that most areas with cold winters have only a limited number of days between the start of cooler temperatures and the first hard frost.
+The important point to consider when you start seedlings indoors in the summer is that most areas with cold winters have only a limited number of days between the start of cooler temperatures and the first hard frost.
 Sometimes the window is too short.

 On the other hand, certain vegetables take too long to mature even if you start them indoors.
 You wouldn’t want to start a late summer crop of eggplant or tomatoes, for example, because they would never ripen in time.